chetanbg1/cbg-microservice/README.md

     	post, get , put , delete == CURD - create , read , update , delete

+   HTTP status code
+   	rest web services uses http status code in server responses
+    	200 - represent successful request and response 400 - client side error
+      	500 - server side error

+     URI -uniform resource identifier - identifies every resource in rest architechture

+    payload refers to any data that has been transfer via request or response through the rest api

+    core component of HTTP request
+    method / verb - operations such as get, post delete ect URI - identify the resource
+    HTTP version - version that is being used request header - contains the metadata
+    request body  - content that being sent

+    core components of http response
+    status code - provide info about success or failure of request http version - http version
+    response header - response metadata
+    response body - contains the return data

+    idempotent method -
+	method that gives same response regardless of how many times the request is sent

 RestFul
     - treat object as resource